-CSN is the only current project of Wisconsin Interfaith Committee on Latin America two soldiers, a Sgt.
-2d class, and the Corporal who was in charge of the munitions. ("El lío de las armas en Cali", SEMANA, January 3, 2014) and ("Half of Weapons Missing from Cali Armoury as Count gets Underway", InsightCrime, January 6, 2014).
+At the end of December of 2013, the Attorney General's Office had arrested four suspects in the case, including two soldiers, a Sgt.
+2d class, and the Corporal who was in charge of the munitions. ("El lío de las armas en Cali," SEMANA, January 3, 2014) and ("Half of Weapons Missing from Cali Armoury as Count gets Underway", Insight Crime, January 6, 2014).

 Again in Cali, in late October of 2023, the Attorney General's Office and the Police searched the residence of an Army Major.
-They found a stash of barrel guns, 2-way radios, rifle grips, holsters for 9mm pistols, a doublebarrel shotgun and 57 cartridges.
+They found a stash of barrel guns, 2-way radios, rifle grips, holsters for 9mm pistols, a double-barrel shotgun and 57 cartridges.
 The Major was arrested and became part of a criminal investigation.